Health and Exercise Science (HES)

 308 Physiology of Exercise (1 course) Specifically designed for Athletic Training and Health Fitness majors.
 Consideration of nature and significance of the processes and adaptations taking place in the body through exercise.
 Majors should take this course in the junior year.
 Prerequisites: HES-222, HES-234, HES-305.
 Spring semester.

 310 Physiological Assessment (1 course) This is a course in applied techniques for the measurement of exercise bioenergetics, neuromuscular performance, cardiorespiratory fitness, and other health components.
 Particular emphasis is given to the development of fitness testing skills and knowledge necessary for professional (ACSM and NSCA) certifications.
-Prerequisites: HES-220, HES-222, HES-234, HES-305 and concurrent enrollment in HES-313.
+Prerequisites: HES-220, HES-222, HES-234, HES-305 and concurrent enrollment in HES-308 and HES-313.
 Spring semester.

 311 Athletic Training Techniques III (1 course) An advanced course designed for Athletic Training Majors.
 This course focuses on the prevention, orthopedic assessment, evaluation, recognition, and rehabilitation of musculoskeletal injuries to the head, neck, spine, thorax, and hips.
 The course uses evidence based practice and an integrated approach to address athletic training competencies.
 Prerequisite: HES-307.
 Spring semester.

 312 Leadership in Athletic Training (1 course) An advanced course designed for Athletic Training Majors.
-This course focuses on the leadership skills necessary to be a medical professional as well as the organization, administration, and clinical decision-making skills required by the entry level athletic trainer.
+This course focuses on the leadership skills necessary to be a medical professional as well as the organization, administration, and clinical decision-making skills required by the athletic trainer.
 The course uses evidence based practice and an integrated approach to address athletic training competencies.
 Prerequisites: HES-311.
 Fall semester.

 313 Health Fitness Methods (1 course) This course focuses on adult health promotion.
 Students will develop skills in researching and writing a resource module on a pertinent health topic, presenting health information to adult groups, and leading adult exercise.
 Prerequisites: HES-220, HES-222, HES-234, HES-305 and concurrent enrollment in HES-308 and HES-310.
 Spring semester.